CHOCOcheeseE/CHOCOcheeseE/README.md

 Embracing the limitless world of technology, I constantly explore new fields and challenges to expand my knowledge and skills.

 🏫 **Education & Growth**
-Currently pursuing a degree in Informatics Engineering at Nusa Putra University, Sukabumi, where I am developing a strong foundation in software development, data processing, and emerging technologies.
+Currently pursuing a degree in **Informatics Engineering** at **Nusa Putra University, Sukabumi**, where I am developing a strong foundation in software development, data processing, and emerging technologies.

 🧠 **Constantly Evolving**
 Learning never stops!
 I actively explore new technologies, enhance my problem-solving skills, and strive for continuous self-improvement in the tech industry.